Jvictorio09/project_03/replit.md

-# PropertyHub - Real Estate Listing Platform
+# KaTek Property Hub - Real Estate Listing Platform

 ## Overview
-PropertyHub is a Django-based real estate property listing application with AI-powered search capabilities.
+KaTek Property Hub is a Django-based real estate property listing application with AI-powered search capabilities.
 The platform allows users to search for properties using natural language prompts, upload listings, and interact with a chat widget for inquiries.

 ## Project Architecture